e2se/e2se-seeds/README.md

 Neutrino XML settings file format.

-&nbsp;
+This is a human-readable representation of seeds \[HTML\], source seeds are in this repository: https://github.com/e2se/e2se-seeds

+*All brands, logos, trademarks and registered trademarks are property of their copyright holders.*

-### License
+## License

-Source code licensed under the terms of the [MIT License](https://github.com/e2se/e2se-seeds/blob/main/LICENSE-MIT).
+Source code licensed under the terms of the [MIT License](https://github.com/e2se/e2se-seeds/blob/gh-pages/LICENSE-MIT).

-It is also licensed under the terms of the [GNU GPLv3](https://github.com/e2se/e2se-seeds/blob/main/LICENSE-GPL-3.0-or-later).
+It is also licensed under the terms of the [GNU GPLv3](https://github.com/e2se/e2se-seeds/blob/gh-pages/LICENSE-GPL-3.0-or-later).